statbiscuit/vested/README.md

 ### Background given

-You have been employed by the University's Poultry Research Farm to look into how pullets respond to the amount of copper added to basic diets of either wheat or maize You need to determine the optimum amount of copper to add to their diets to improve growth rate.
+You have been employed by the University's Poultry Research Farm to look into how pullets respond to the amount of copper added to basic diets of either wheat or maize.
+You need to determine the optimum amount of copper to add to their diets to improve growth rate.

 You are told that 150 units of copper added to either diet seems to improve growth.
 It is also known that there is a level of copper beyond which toxic effects will reduce growth rate.
 So what is the optimum amount to add?